 Dr. Daniel (Dan) McNeill is a recognized scientist, educator and mentor.
 As Director of the Physician Associate Program and Professor in the Department of Family & Preventive Medicine at Oklahoma University

-Mr. Robert S. Smith was born in Mexico, a son of a hard-working and savvy Mexican immigrant family that changed its name from Gonzalez to Smith in order to get better employment in an earlier generation.
+Mr. Robert S. Smith was born in Mexico, a son of a hard-working and savvy Mexican immigrant family that changed its name from Ramirez to Smith in order to get better employment in an earlier generation.
 His contribution to the health of the Latino community in Texas and around the U.S.